gregopet/stylus-asset-pipeline/README.md

 Stylus Grails Asset Pipeline
 ==========================
-The Grails `stylus-asset-pipeline` is a plugin that provides Stylus support for the asset-pipeline static asset management plugin.
+The Grails `stylus-asset-pipeline` is a plugin that provides [Stylus](http://learnboost.github.io/stylus/) support for the asset-pipeline static asset management plugin.
 Most of it is copied from the [less-asset-pipeline](https://github.com/bertramdev/less-grails-asset-pipeline)

 For more information on how to use asset-pipeline, visit [here](http://www.github.com/bertramdev/asset-pipeline).

+Imports and requires work by simulating Node.js' filesystem, though wildcard support in include names is not (yet) implemented - submit issues (pull requests are even better) if you need this, it shouldn't be too hard to implement.
+The middleware functions don't work either as they require a functioning Node.js server.
+As for the rest of Stylus' features, issues and/or pull requests are, again, welcome if you stumble upon errors!

 Usage